lcaballero/LucidEdge.DataMapping/README.md

 `DropTable` in a synchronous fashion.
 (Later versions of this library may come to use either concurrency or asynchronocity).

-With these function in hand we can use them like this:

 `UserScripts.Read_All_Users` is nothing more than a Sql Script embedded in the dll as a Resource.
 The empty data points are provided since there are no required parameters, but if the script needed paramters they could be passed as DataPoint instances.

+With these functions in hand we can use them like this:

 ```CSharp
 	UserScripts.Read_All_Users.Read<User>(
 		new List<DataPoint>());
 ```

-In truth, Read<T> uses an optional paramter for both the parameters and the connection, which means the above code could have been made even simpler:
+In truth, Read<T> uses an optional parameter for both the parameters and the connection, which means the above code could have been made even simpler: